-- integrates Lean principles within it's business plan and key strategy documents, - ensures that the business plan sets out how Lean plays a part in delivering improved business performance and - ensures that there is a well-defined and documented approach quantifying the benefits Lean will deliver to the business and its customers within the business plan.
-It is expected that a figure is specified by the Supplier for the Lean efficiencies that will be generated on an annual basis.
+- The Contractor integrates Lean principles within the organisation's business plan and key strategy documents, - ensures that the business plan sets out how Lean plays a part in delivering improved business performance and - ensures that there is a well-defined and documented approach quantifying the benefits Lean will deliver to the business and its customers within the business plan.
+It is expected that a figure is specified by the Contractor for the Lean efficiencies that will be generated on an annual basis.